 Miles J. Feldman

-Miles Feldman is co-managing partner of the firm and co-chairs the firm's litigation digital media and intellectual property departments.
+Miles Feldman is co-managing partner of the firm and co-chairs the firm's litigation, digital media and intellectual property departments.
 A seasoned trial lawyer, Miles has two decades of experience handling hard fought and often high-profile cases through trial and appeal.
 Prior to launching Raines Feldman LLP, Miles was a partner with two of Los Angeles' most prominent business litigation firms.

 Miles' practice focuses on complex business litigation.
-Miles has significant experience with contracts, business organizations, trademarks, trade dress, copyrights, patents, rights of publicity, trade secrets, unfair competition, defamation, employment, trusts, real estate and insurance.
+Miles has significant experience with contracts, business organizations, management liability, trademarks, trade dress, copyrights, patents, rights of publicity, trade secrets, unfair competition, defamation, employment, trusts, real estate and insurance.
 Miles represents individuals, privately held companies, and public companies involved in the areas of entertainment, media, publishing, new media/information technology, finance, real estate, apparel, fashion, and consumer products.

 Miles has racked up a string of victories including handling matters through trial and on appeal as well as in numerous arbitration forums including JAMS, the American Arbitration Association, International Chamber of Commerce, the Independent Film and Television Alliance (formally AFMA) and the Writers Guild of America.